Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 - Read the screen before confirming: your card might be fee-light while the ATM still adds its own operator fee.

-- Do not panic if one bank ATM fails: move on to Seven Bank or Japan Post before you assume your card is broken.
+- Don’t panic if one bank ATM fails: move on to Seven Bank or Japan Post before you assume your card is broken.

-JR Pass can still be worth it for some rail-heavy itineraries, but it is no longer a default recommendation for every Tokyo, Kyoto, and Osaka trip.
+JR Pass can still be worth it for some rail-heavy itineraries, but it’s no longer a default recommendation for every Tokyo, Kyoto and Osaka trip.
 Price the long-distance trains you actually plan to take.
 If the pass wins, book it.
 If not, skip it and use IC cards for local transport.
+If you’re building a classic first trip, match the maths against my 10-day Japan itinerary and the newer cheap Japan domestic flights guide before assuming rail is automatically best.

-Japan has excellent healthcare, but it is not a destination where I want to freestyle without insurance.
+Japan has excellent healthcare, but it’s not a destination where I want to freestyle without insurance.
 I use SafetyWing for travel cover because it fits the way I travel, but the bigger point is simple: get your insurance sorted before you fly.
+If you want the full reasoning, see our guide to the best travel insurance for backpackers.

-If I am logging into a bank app on public shared-accommodation, station, or cafe Wi-Fi, I use NordVPN.
-That is not unique to Japan, but Japan is a place where you often bounce between accommodation, stations, and convenience-store stops all day, so secure access matters.
+If I’m logging into a bank app on public shared-accommodation, station or cafe Wi-Fi, I use NordVPN.
+That’s not unique to Japan, but Japan is a place where you often bounce between accommodation, stations and convenience-store stops all day, so secure access matters.

 - Set up Up Bank as your main Japan card.